Close Menu

 Image: Lia Griffith

 It can be fun to try making a star topper for your Christmas tree using a wire hanger.
-To make one, you need to bend the wire hanger in the shape of a star and attach pom-poms to it using thread.
+To make one, you need to bend the wire hanger into the shape of a star and attach pom-poms to it using thread.

 Wire star tree topper